ZhangSteven/geneva/README.md

 # Geneva
-This project aims at creating a library to read and process reports from Advent Geneva system.
-When we export reports from Geneva, usually we will choose the comma delimited format.
-If we do it manually, the following will happen:
+Geneva related code base.

-1. An Excel window pops up to open the exported csv file;
+## geneva.py
-2. We save it with an output format.
+This module contains common code to read reports from Advent Geneva.
+When we generate a report and export it in comma delimited format, we can choose to save it in many formats, like below:

 Save As Type | Output File Type | Encoding
 -------------|------------------|---------